WizzyGeek/MathsTrainer/README.md

 # Multiplication Trainer

-A simple program, to motivate you to do your time tables
+A simple program, to motivate you to do your times tables

 ## CLI